REMEDY : BNSSG referral pathways & Joint Formulary

 The Neuropharmacology Clinic at NBT is closed.

-Neuropsychiatry (complications of acquired brain injury) RAS (Mental Health - Adults of all ages and then clinic type Memory problems) this is where the following referrals should be sent:
+Neuropsychiatry (complications of acquired brain injury) Triage Service (Mental Health - Adults of all ages and then clinic type Memory problems) this is where the following referrals should be sent:

 • Acquired Brain Injury with Neuropsychiatric complications that are a result of the ABI.

-Exclusions - The Neuropsychatrists have advised that they do no routinely see patients whose primary diagnosis or presentation is:
+Exclusions - The Neuropsychiatrists have advised that they do no routinely see patients whose primary diagnosis or presentation is:

 • Chronic Fatigue Syndrome